opensearch-project/project-website/_posts/2025-05-05-plan-execute-agent.md

   }
 }
 ```
-Note the task ID and memory ID;

-We will use task ID to query for the result and the memory ID to track interactions between the agent and the LLM.
+Note the task ID and memory ID.
+You'll use task ID to query for the result and the memory ID to track interactions between the agent and the LLM.

 ### Step 4.
-Analyze the result
+Analyze the results

-Let’s check the status of the task:
+Let's check the status of the task by querying the `tasks` endpoint:

-Query the task to see execution status:
 ```json
 GET _plugins/_ml/tasks/your_task_id
 ```

-Once the agent has completed execution, you should see the below response:
+Once the agent has completed execution, you should see the following response:

 ```json
 {
   "task_type": "AGENT_EXECUTION",